jadijadi/lpic1book/content/1072_automate_system_administration_tasks_by_scheduling_jobs.md

 ### Crontab format

 Crontab files are responsible to run some commands on specific intervals.
-Each line has 5 fileds to specify the run time and whatever after it is considered the command to be run.
+Each line has 5 fields to specify the run time and whatever after it is considered the command to be run.

 ```text
 A    B    C    D    E    command and arguments